StellarCartography/pydis/README.md

-## About

-This is a side project, attempting to create a full Python (IRAF free) reduction and extraction pipeline for low/medium resolution longslit spectra.
-Currently we are using many simple assumptions to get a quick-and-dirty solution, and modeling the workflow after the robust industry standards set by IRAF.

-So far we are only using data from the low/medium resolution [APO 3.5-m](http://www.apo.nmsu.edu) "Dual Imaging Spectrograph" (DIS).
-Therefore, many instrument specific assumptions are being made.

-### Motivation
+## Motivation
 Really slick tools exist for on-the-fly photometry analysis.
-However, no turn-key spectra toolkit for Python (without IRAF or PyRAF) is currently available.
+However, no turn-key, easy to use spectra toolkit for Python (without IRAF or PyRAF) was available (that we were aware of).
 Here are some mission statements:

 - Being able to extract and see data in real time at the telescope would be extremely helpful!
 - This pipeline doesn't have to give perfect results to be very useful